MAVERIX: Multimodal Audio-Visual Evaluation and Recognition IndeX

 \subsection{Baselines}

-We evaluate MAVERIX on a diverse suite of 12 MLLMs, encompassing both commercial and open-source architectures, to assess their ability to reason over intertwined audiovisual modalities.
-Commercial models include Gemini 1.5 Pro~\cite{geminiteam2024gemini15unlockingmultimodal}, GPT-4o~\cite{openai2024gpt4ocard}, o1~\cite{o1modelcard}, Grok2-Vision~\cite{grok2}, Claude Sonnet 3.5~\cite{claude3.5}, Nova-Lite~\cite{nova}, and Nova-Pro~\cite{nova}, while open source representatives feature InternVL2~\cite{chen2024internvl}, Qwen2.5-VL~\cite{Qwen2.5-VL}, LLaVA-OneVision~\cite{li2024llava}, DeepSeek-VL2-Tiny~\cite{wu2024deepseekvl2}, and DeepSeek-VL2-Small~\cite{wu2024deepseekvl2}.
-Gemini 1.5 Pro is uniquely equipped with native audiovisual processing, enabling direct ingestion of raw video-audio streams.
-For these models, we maximize temporal resolution by sampling frames at their maximum supported rates.
+We evaluate MAVERIX on a diverse suite of 17 MLLMs, encompassing both proprietary and open-source models, to assess their ability to reason over intertwined audiovisual modalities.
+Proprietary models include Gemini 2.0-FL~\cite{comanici2025gemini25pushingfrontier}, Gemini 2.5-FL~\cite{comanici2025gemini25pushingfrontier}, GPT-4o~\cite{openai2024gpt4ocard}, Grok4~\cite{grok4}, Claude Sonnet 3.5~\cite{claude3.5}, Nova-Lite~\cite{nova}, and Nova-Pro~\cite{nova}.
+While open source representatives feature Ola~\cite{liu2025olapushingfrontiersomnimodal}, EgoGPT~\cite{yang2025egolifeegocentriclifeassistant}, VITA 1.5~\cite{fu2025vita15gpt4olevelrealtime}, Qwen 2.5 Omni~\cite{xu2025qwen25omnitechnicalreport}, InternVL2~\cite{chen2024internvl}, Qwen2.5-VL~\cite{Qwen2.5-VL}, LLaVA-OneVision~\cite{li2024llava}, DeepSeek-VL2-Small~\cite{wu2024deepseekvl2}.
+Among them, Ola, EgoGPT, VITA 1.5, Qwen 2.5 Omni and Gemini are equipped with native audiovisual processing, enabling direct ingestion of raw video-audio streams.
+For the tested models, we maximize temporal resolution by sampling frames at their maximum supported rates.
 However, most architectures, including GPT-4o and LLaVA-OneVision, require transcribed subtitles as text proxies for audio.
-To standardize inputs, we preprocess all videos using Whisper-base-v3 to extract time-synced subtitles, with the timestamps provided to the evaluated models.
+To standardize inputs, we preprocess all videos using Whisper-v3\cite{radford2022whisper} to extract time-synced subtitles, with the timestamps provided to the evaluated models.

 All models receive inputs in the unified format [video frames, subtitles, question], with frames uniformly sampled at their maximum supported context window.
-For audio-incapable models, subtitles replace raw audio tracks, while Gemini 1.5 Pro processes synchronized audio-video pairs.
+For audio-incapable models, subtitles replace raw audio tracks, while the audio-supported models additionally process synchronized audio-video pairs.
 We employ a standardized prompt template across models, ensuring fairness by eliminating instructional biases.
-This setup isolates modality interdependence as the critical challenge: models must synthesize visual cues like the startled expression of a character with an auditory context like an off-screen crash to match human-like reasoning.
+This setup isolates modality interdependence as the critical challenge: models must synthesize potentially asynchronous audiovisual cues, such as the startled expression of a character with an auditory context like an off-screen crash to match human-like understanding.